Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 or several `:`s to select some middle axes.
 This lets you do with indexing what you can also do with the {external+numpy:func}`numpy.take` function.

-To be sure, the slices can be any slice, and you can also include newaxes.
-This potentially allows combining two sequential indexing operations into a single step, although this behavior mainly implemented for the sake of semantic completeness.
+To be sure though, this index could use any slice, not just `:`, and could also include newaxes.
+This behavior is mainly implemented for the sake of semantic completeness, although it could potentially allow combining two sequential indexing operations into a single step.

 ##### Integer Array Indices Separated by Basic Indices

 Finally, if the [slices](slices-docs), [ellipses](ellipsis-indices), or
 [newaxes](newaxis-indices) are *in between* the integer array indices, then something more strange happens.
-The two index types still operate "independently"; however, unlike previous cases where the resulting array's dimensions correspond to the location of the indices, the shape derived from the array indices is *prepended* to the shape derived from the non-array indices.
+The two index types still operate "independently"; however, unlike the previous case, the shape derived from the array indices is *prepended* to the shape derived from the non-array indices.
 This is because in these cases there is inherent ambiguity in where these dimensions should be placed in the final shape.

 An example demonstrates this most clearly: